 Are you someone who has a passion for working with adults with acute mental illness and who wants to use your core skills as an Occupational Therapist?

-This position is for a Ward Based Occupational Therapist who will work closely with the wider MDT and Hub based OTs to provide a therapeutic programme that supports the use of activity and recovery.
+This position will work closely with the wider MDT and Hub based OTs to provide a therapeutic programme that supports the use of activity and recovery.
 You will share skills and undertake tasks that support the nursing roles that maximises service user engagement.

 Main duties of the job

-As a member of the Ward Occupational Therapy Team, the post holder will be expected to adopt the policies and philosophy of the service and provide occupational assessment and treatment using a range of appropriate interventions based on the recovery philosophy and the Model of Human Occupation.
+As a member of the Morton ward Occupational Therapy Team, the post holder will be expected to adopt the policies and philosophy of the service and provide occupational assessment and treatment using a range of appropriate interventions based on the recovery philosophy and the Model of Human Occupation.

-The post holder will work and support the wider MDT to provide a safe and effective discharge plan back into the community.
+This position is on an acute mental health female ward, based at the Hartington Unit.As well as working and supporting the wider MDT to provide a safe and effective discharge plan back into the community.

 Join 'Team Derbyshire Healthcare' and become part of a talented, compassionate and enthusiastic workforce committed to a vision of 'making a positive difference in people's lives'.